 Terms of service

-The Board year following these elections will run from 1 January 2023 to 31 December 2023 in line with TOPRA’s financial year.
+The Board year runs from 1 January to 31 December in line with TOPRA’s financial year.

 How to make a nomination